clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs.rst

 * `Eigen`_, which includes `TensorFlow`_ optimized for Intel® architecture.
 * `Intel MKL-DNN`_, which includes the TensorFlow framework optimized using Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) primitives.
-* `PyTorch OSS`_, which includes PyTorch with OpenBlas.
+* `PyTorch with OpenBLAS`_, which includes PyTorch with OpenBlas.
-* `PyTorch with Intel MKL`_, which includes Pytorch optimized using Intel® Math Kernel Library and Intel® Match Kernel Library for Deep Neural Networks.
+* `PyTorch with Intel MKL-DNN`_, which includes PyTorch optimized using Intel® Math Kernel Library and Intel® Match Kernel Library for Deep Neural Networks.